Blossom in Nature: 5 Outdoor Activities for Personal Growth this Summer!

 See our full article on How to Forest Bathe – and Why!

 Give yourself some solitude somewhere beautiful in nature.
 This could be in your garden or yard, at the beach or a lake, a park, or in the woods.
 The key is that you can sit down somewhere comfortably, relax and take in the scenery.
-Take a folding chair or blanket with you, and of course your journal and a pen, and answer these questions:

 1. What is becoming clear to me?